- A well-needed break

 This was by far one of the most important aspects in my recovery.
 I experimented with different foods, and found the following really aided my recovery and helped my ligaments repair themselves:

-Salmon fillets (grilled) – I had this once every 2 days from Waitrose.
+Salmon fillets (grilled) – I had this once every 2 days from Waitrose (or Wholefoods if you’re from the States).

 Water – literally no coca-cola or fizzy drinks, I stuck to water as I didn’t want anything to detract from my healing.

-Turmeric Milk – I had turmeric milk, so my mum got some turmeric, mixed it with warm milk, put a drop of honey in it and gave it to me.
+Turmeric Milk – I had turmeric milk.
+Just get some turmeric, mix it with warm (or cold if you’re a savage) milk, put a drop of honey in it and down it.
 This was AMAZING for healing my wounds from surgery…within just 10 days they’d closed and scars had formed.
 I had a glass of turmeric milk twice daily.
+Y

 Nuts and berries – Rather than snack on chocolate and sweets, I stuck with nuts and berries, which helped me sustain my energy levels whilst I did my physio routines.
 It also helped me stay at a solid weight during my months as a couch potato.